Creighton vs. Alabama College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Creighton Performance Insights

-- The Bluejays average 84.5 points per game (29th in college basketball) while giving up 65 per outing (51st in college basketball).
-They have a +195 scoring differential overall and outscore opponents by 19.5 points per game.
+- The Bluejays' +195 scoring differential (outscoring opponents by 19.5 points per game) is a result of scoring 84.5 points per game (29th in college basketball) while giving up 65 per outing (51st in college basketball).

+- Creighton wins the rebound battle by 10.1 boards on average.
+It collects 40.4 rebounds per game, which ranks 48th in college basketball, while its opponents pull down 30.3 per contest.

-- The Bluejays rank fifth in college basketball by averaging 111 points per 100 possessions on offense, and defensively are 78th in college basketball, allowing 85.4 points per 100 possessions.
+- The Bluejays' 111 points per 100 possessions on offense rank fifth in college basketball, and the 85.4 points they allow per 100 possessions rank 78th in college basketball.

-- Creighton has come up short in the turnover battle by 2.4 turnovers per game, committing 9.7 (42nd in college basketball play) while forcing 7.3 (363rd in college basketball).
+- Creighton has committed 2.4 more turnovers per game than its opponents, averaging 9.7 (42nd in college basketball action) while forcing 7.3 (363rd in college basketball).

+- The Crimson Tide put up 93.2 points per game (third in college basketball) while giving up 76.8 per contest (298th in college basketball).
+They have a +148 scoring differential and outscore opponents by 16.4 points per game.

+- Alabama is 72nd in the nation at 39.4 rebounds per game.
+That's 7.4 more than the 32 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.